yuripiffer/zmed_exam_manager/README.md

 - params:
   - document (string): patient's document
 - body: none
->All exams for a user are returned from dynamoDB.
+>All exams for a patient are returned from dynamoDB.
 The attendant only needs to inform the patient's document.
 ----
 ### Register that an exam has started
 - path: "/exam/start"